“You can’t copy anybody and end with anything. If you copy, it means

-I’m a freelance communications consultant presently located in Auckland, New Zealand.
-My focus on the business and marketing side of the fashion and luxury industries can be traced back to my family history of retailers, who ran a multi-generational department store (J.B.
+I’m a photographer and writer presently located in Auckland, New Zealand.
+My interest in the business and marketing side of the fashion and luxury industries (which was this site’s primary focus for several years) can be traced back to my family history of retailers, who ran a multi-generational department store (J.B.
 Branch & Co.) in the rural midwest of the United States, founded in 1877 and closed in 1986.
 My parents, siblings, cousins, aunts and uncles staffed the family store, and I worked there myself for about five years, so retailing is “in my blood”, so to speak.

 In December of 2010, I participated in an interview with the Fashionably Marketing website where I describe my history, and why I write this blog, in a little more detail: Interview With Fashion Luxury Blogger Nathan Branch

-I studied literature and psychology at Eastern Michigan University and John Brown University, have held jobs in the retail, medical tech and food service (both front and back of the house) industries, and presently work with my partner on the creation and maintenance of numerous virtual companies while also continuing to write both creatively and professionally.
+I studied literature and psychology at universities in Michigan and Arkansas, have held jobs in the retail, medical tech and food service industries, and presently work with my partner on the creation and maintenance of numerous virtual companies while also continuing to write both creatively and professionally.

 I threw myself into electronic music for several years, self-producing two electro-rock CD’s — “sugar” and “electro” — under the name aalacho in 2002 and 2004, to varying critical reception.
 College radio warmly welcomed and played the h*ll out of both, landing me on Top 10 lists around the country (thanks to the very dedicated promotional team at Space 380).